ComputationalBiomechanicsLab/how-to-share-code/README.md

-Sure, there's extremely hacky and hard-to-read patterns out there, but there's no such thing as "perfect" quality - especially when it comes to research codes.
+Sure, there's extremely hacky and hard-to-read patterns out there, but there's no such thing as "perfect" quality - especially when it comes to research code.

 All codebases are a result of their constraints.
 Code that's rushed to demo a tech feature at a conference is going to be *a lot* hackier than the code that keeps your washing machine from shaking itself apart.

+NASA writes extremely high-quality code, but you wouldn't want to write your code the way NASA writes theirs.
+They have extremely strict guidelines on how to write code because (e.g.) a NASA satellite can feasibly be left running unattended for decades.

-You wouldn't want to write your code the way NASA writes the Mars Rover software: doing it that way makes development *very* slow.
-What you, as a researcher, probably want is to get something working fairly quickly.
-You don't really necessarily care about memory layout, or allocations, or tricky edge cases.
-That's completely normal - it takes *years* to learn some of this stuff.
-Now take the extra "leap" and realize that it's also completely normal for a codebase to be somewhat hacky, or somewhat buggy, in its early prototypical phases because the objective of most research codes is to get something working quickly.
+Writing software that way makes development *very* slow, which isn't what you, as a researcher, probably want.
+You *probably* prefer to have something working fairly quickly.
+You probably don't necessarily care about memory layout, or allocations, or tricky edge cases.
+This is actually your strength, because it takes professional developers *years* to learn some of that stuff.

+Once you accept that "quality" is just a tradeoff, and that you're in a field where `speed > simplicity > quality`, then I'd like to invite you to take the extra "leap" and realize that it's also completely normal for a codebase--your codebase--to be somewhat hacky, or somewhat buggy, in its early prototypical phases.
+It's *normal*.
+Researchers that hide their code out of embarassment aren't fooling anyone.

 What I'm trying to articulate is that being afraid that your code isn't "good enough for the internet" kind of ignores the fact that cat memes are "good enough for the internet".
 It also ignores the fact that most closed-source research codes you read about in journal papers are typically very hacky *and* end up being "good enough for an international journal".
-Think about that.
+Think about that next time you read a paper.

 ### 3.a.3 What if someone *steals* my code